forrest996/ResNet_P/README.md

 # A stage-level network parallelization method based on depth decomposition.
-[None]

 This is the official Pytorch/PytorchLightning implementation of the paper: <br/>
 > [**A stage-level network parallelization method based on depth decomposition.**](https:)